Urban Adventures. Quite simply, the Best. Day. Ever.

 Is it even possible to see Venice in 24 hours?
 Barely!
-But these tips just might help you make the most of a short trip and lead you on your way to a pretty perfect day in Venice.
+But these tips just might help you make the most of a short trip and lead you on your way to a pretty perfect day — and of course, we can also help you to make that perfect day even better.
+Hop on one of our Venice city tours to see the local side of life (with plenty of wine and snacks along the way).

 Start the day at St. Mark’s Square (Piazza San Marco) before the mass of tourists invade it.
 From St. Mark’s, you’ll be able to snap some beautiful sunrise photos over the water, reinforcing why Venice is one of the most beloved cities in the world.
 Wait any longer and St. Mark’s will be a zoo of people and pigeons, so it’s absolutely worth the early wake up!